 About Moonlight Sonata

-Moonlight Sonata is one of Beethoven's most recognisable themes, so a clean melody-first page is valuable for searchers who want the theme on ocarina.
+Moonlight Sonata is one of Beethoven's most recognisable themes, so a clean melody-first page is valuable for searchers who want the theme in a slow, readable format on ocarina.
 The layout keeps the melody readable without crowding the phrase shape, so the tune still feels practical to scan away from staff notation.

 The page is laid out in 4/4 with a reference tempo around 100 BPM and a key center of F. This arrangement stays approachable, but it still gives useful practice in phrasing, breath control, and cleaner note changes.
 It is most useful for sustained tone, patient breath timing, and phrase control.
 The melody-first layout keeps attention on finger changes, timing, and tone.